 Xcode MCP Tool Workflows

-Discipline skill for using Xcode's 20 MCP tools in iterative workflows rather than isolated calls.
-Covers window targeting via XcodeListWindows, the BuildFix and TestFix loops, preview verification, issue-navigator-first triage, and the destructive-operation guard rails for XcodeRM and XcodeMV.
+How to use Xcode's 54 MCP tools in iterative workflows rather than isolated calls.
+Covers workspace targeting via XcodeListWorkspaces, bootstrapping a session when nothing is open, the BuildFix and TestFix loops, preview verification, diagnostics triage, and the destructive-operation guard rails for XcodeRM and XcodeMV.

 When to Use